 1. INTRODUCTION

 The fertilizer is the most critical input among all others that are needed for increasing agricultural productivity (Sharma and Thaker, 2010).
 India is ranked second and third in the world in terms of fertilizer consumption and production, respectively (Press Information Bureau, 2025; Shukla et al., 2022).
-The total fertilizer consumption in India was 64.84 million tonnes in 2023-24 (Fertiliser Association of India, 2024), most of which include Urea (35.78 million tonnes), complex fertilizers containing Nitrogen (11.07 million tonnes) and DAP (10.81 million tonnes).
+The total fertilizer consumption in India was 64.84 million tonnes in 2023-24 (Fertiliser Association of India, 2024), most of which includes Urea (35.78 million tonnes), complex fertilizers containing Nitrogen (11.07 million tonnes), and DAP (10.81 million tonnes).
 The state of Andhra Pradesh ranked 7th in terms of fertilizer consumption in India (Anonymous, 2024).
 Ahmed et al. (2017), Sainju et al. (2020) and Martinez-Dalmau et al. (2021) reported that the excessive use of Nitrogen fertilizers can cause serious damage to environment.
-Creating awareness among farmers on balanced use of fertilizers, and ill effects of their excessive use on environment is the need of hour.
+Creating awareness among farmers on balanced use of fertilizers, and the ill effects of their excessive use on the environment is the need of the hour.

-The agri-input dealers are the closest points of contact for farmers for information on fertilizer doses, soil health management and pest control etc. (Latha et al., 2022; Rani et al., 2024).
-They act as bridge between government departments of agriculture and farmers.
-However, majority of the dealers do not have formal agricultural education, and they need updated information on above aspects so that they can pass it to the farmers effectively.
-For example, the fertilizer dealers need to sensitised on new practices such as use of biofertilizers and nano-fertilizers, use of drones for fertilizer application, and growing of green manuring crops for improving soil health and reducing dependence on chemical fertilizers etc., Also, the availability of quality human resources at gross roots level is essential for sustainable development of agriculture (Reddy et al., 2025).
+The agri-input dealers are the closest points of contact for farmers for information on fertilizer doses, soil health management, and pest control, etc. (Latha et al., 2022; Meena and Badhla, 2024; and Rani et al., 2024).
+They act as a bridge between the government departments of agriculture and farmers.
+However, the majority of the dealers do not have formal agricultural education, and they need updated information on the above aspects so that they can pass it to the farmers effectively.
+For example, the fertilizer dealers need to be sensitised on new practices such as use of biofertilizers and nano-fertilizers, use of drones for fertilizer application, and growing of green manuring crops for improving soil health and reducing dependence on chemical fertilizers etc., Also, the availability of quality human resources at the grassroots level is essential for the sustainable development of agriculture (Reddy et al., 2025).
 In order to tap into the large number of input dealers present in India by improving their technical competency, the National Institute of Agricultural Extension Management (MANAGE), an autonomous body under Government of India is offering one year Diploma in Agricultural Extension Services for Input Dealers (DAESI) course for all kinds of agi-input dealers and 15 day Certificate Course on Integrated Nutrient Management (CCINM) exclusively for fertilizer dealers.
-The courses were made mandatory to obtain licences of agri-input dealerships for individuals not having required degree, which is one of the driving forces for enrolment in the courses (Kumar et al., 2025).
-Latest information regarding the attitude, competency, training needs and constraints of fertilizer dealers is a useful addition to the existing literature, and it may be helpful to design policies for promoting sustainable use of fertilizers.
+The courses were made mandatory to obtain licences of agri-input dealerships for individuals not having the required degree, which is one of the driving forces for enrolment in the courses (Kumar et al., 2025).
+Latest information regarding the attitude, competency, training needs, and constraints of fertilizer dealers is a useful addition to the existing literature, and it may be helpful to design policies for promoting sustainable use of fertilizers.
 The present study was conducted to assess attitude, competency, training needs and constraints of retail fertilizer dealers in Kakinada district of Andhra Pradesh, India.

 2. MATERIALS AND METHODS

 The present study was conducted in the Kakinada district of Andhra Pradesh, India.
-The survey research method was used for collection of data from about 42 respondents i.e. 2 retail fertilizer dealers from each of 21 mandals in the district.
+The survey research method was used for the collection of data from about 42 respondents, i.e., 2 retail fertilizer dealers from each of 21 mandals in the district.
 The district of Kakinada had a total cultivation area of 91,562 ha., 94.86% of which is under Paddy cultivation.
-Black gram, Sugarcane and Maize are the minor crops which were grown in 0.88, 0.46 and 0.41% respectively of total cultivation area in the district during Kharif 2024-25 (Anonymous, 2025).
+Black gram, Sugarcane, and Maize are the minor crops that were grown in 0.88, 0.46, and 0.41% respectively of the total cultivation area in the district during Kharif 2024-25 (Anonymous, 2025).